-Finally, the Penal Code (2010) contains several provisions on point.
-Under the Code, any person who holds, by reason of their position, profession, function or mission, confidential information, and who divulges such information, is subject to criminal prosecution.
+Finally, the newly promulgated Penal Code (2010) contains several provisions on point.
+It must be noted that only part of this new code is currently in force, the rest coming into effect in 2011.
+Under the new code, any person who holds, by reason of their position, profession, function or mission, confidential information, and divulges such information, is subject to criminal prosecution.
 The Law also criminalizes the intercepting of mail, tapping into telephone calls, and hacking of computer networks.